 Berkeley Lights (Nasdaq: BLI)

-Berkely Lights is a biotech company.
+Berkeley Lights is a biotech company.
 It develops and commercializes biotherapeutics.
 The company’s Beacon platform automates the cloning, culturing and sorting of cells from samples.
-As a result, it reduces both time and labor.
+This reduces both time and labor.
 Berkeley Lights’ platform is used by Pfizer (NYSE: PFE), Novartis (NYSE: NVS) and Teva Pharmaceuticals (NYSE: TEVA).

 Berkeley Lights filed to go public on June 26, 2020.
 And Berkeley Lights stock launched on the Nasdaq on July 16, 2020.
 The original price range was $19 to $20.
 But stock started trading at $22 a share.
 The company offered 8.1 million shares.
 The offering gave Berkeley Lights a market cap of $1.5 billion.